mongodb/leafygreen-ui/packages/Toggle/README.md

 **Default:** randomly generated string

-Adds an id to the input and respective label elements.
+Adds an id to the input element and corresponding label element.

 ### onChange